About the Oklahoma Arts and the Military Initiative

 Goals of the Oklahoma Arts and the Military Initiative include:

-- building the capacity of teaching artists and community organizations in communities throughout the state to provide arts-focused programs to those who have courageously served our country
+- Building the capacity of teaching artists and community organizations throughout the state to provide arts-focused programs to those who have served our country

-With the pilot arts program serving as a case study, the Oklahoma Arts Council will foster training opportunities for Oklahoma teaching artists and provide a model for public agencies, nonprofit organizations, and community groups to use in serving the military population statewide through the arts.
+With the pilot arts programs serving as case studies, the Oklahoma Arts Council aims to provide a model for public agencies, nonprofit organizations, teaching artists, and community groups to use in serving the military population statewide through the arts.